Compassion Fatigue of Animal Care Work

 This in-depth teleclass includes over 12 hours of digital audio from five 2-hour class sessions and 148 pages of handouts is available.

 Click here for a detailed description of the class

-Click here to register for the May-June, 2016 class
+Click here for a detailed descripton of the class

 One day a man was taking a sunrise walk along a beach.
 In the distance he caught sight of a young woman who seemed to be dancing along the waves.
 As he got closer he saw that the young woman was actually not dancing, but picking up starfish from the sand and tossing them gently back into the ocean.

 "The sun is coming up and the tide is going out; if I don't throw them in they'll die."

 "But young woman, there are miles and miles of beach with starfish all along it--you can't possibly make a difference."

 The young woman bent down, picked up another starfish, and placed it lovingly back into the ocean, past the breaking waves.